breadchris/notes/pages/seagl___talk.md

 	- Anticipate our needs.
 	- ![Screenshot 2023-10-31 at 9.06.35 PM.png](../assets/Screenshot_2023-10-31_at_9.06.35 PM_1698811599184_0.png)
 	- ![Screenshot 2023-10-31 at 9.04.05 PM.png](../assets/Screenshot_2023-10-31_at_9.04.05 PM_1698811454043_0.png)
-	- Linter rules and compiler checks guide us
+	- Linter rules and compiler checks guide us.
 	- ![PEP8 ProgrammerHumor.webp](../assets/PEP8_ProgrammerHumor_1698811887069_0.webp)
 	- What if a language was so simple that there are not that many pitfalls to begin with?
 	- ![Image 8-2.webp](../assets/Image_8-2_1698812064259_0.webp)
 	- Go was developed by some smart people at Bell Labs, and later was refined at Google to solve its realtime, world-scale problems.
-	- The language prioritized simplicity above all else which has led to a lot of interesting effects
+	- The language prioritized simplicity above all else which has led to a lot of interesting effects.
-	- You can _always_ see the underlying code because all modules are just git repos
+	- You can _always_ see the underlying code because all modules are just git repos.
 	- ![Screenshot 2023-10-31 at 9.15.40 PM.png](../assets/Screenshot_2023-10-31_at_9.15.40 PM_1698812155502_0.png)
-	- Go blog posts teach you way more than syntax, they teach you a mental framework
+	- Go blog posts teach you a mental framework.
 	- ![Screenshot 2023-10-31 at 9.16.19 PM.png](../assets/Screenshot_2023-10-31_at_9.16.19 PM_1698812190688_0.png){:height 418, :width 702}
-	- There are a lot of tools for "anticipated needs" you might have as a developer that Go meets
+	- There are a lot of tools for "anticipated needs".
 		- go run
 		- go test
 		- go mod
 		- go bench
 		- go fmt
 		- go build
-	- These are usually 3rd party libraries you need to "be in the know" about for your language
+	- These are usually 3rd party libraries you need to "be in the know" about for your language.
-	- The type system is meticulously simple
+	- The type system is meticulously simple.
 	- ![golang types.png](../assets/golang_types_1698812254410_0.png)
 	- LEGOs have simple, rigid plastic connectors
 	- you have to play by LEGO's infallible rules in order to compose them together to build something